Whistleblower Policy & Procedure

 As much information as possible should be provided, including details of circumstances relating to your concern, people involved, dates and locations.

 Protection under this policy may still be possible even if you were incorrect.
 However, reasonable grounds should exist causing you to suspect that the information reported is true.
 You must not make a report that you know is false or misleading.
-Knowingly doing so may result in action being taken.
+Knowingly doing so may result in action being taken against you.

 PAM encourages you to provide your name when making a report, as it is easier to investigate and respond to your report.
 However, you can elect to remain anonymous, including during or after the investigation.
 You may also refuse to answer questions you feel may reveal your identity.